-5.2.2.3.5 Professional Offices
+5.2.2.3.5 Professional Offices and Small-Scale Commercial Uses

-Certain types of professional offices are compatible with a residential neighbourhood, and may serve as a needed function to nearby residents.
-These uses include, but are not limited to a law office, doctor's office, chiropractic practice, dentist, or accounting practice.
-Development standards can blend such uses into the residential community so as to minimize undesired impacts.
-Professional offices will be permitted in existing residential dwellings within the Residential Areas provided:
+Certain types of professional offices and small-scale commercial uses which are compatible with a residential neighbourhood and may are intended to serve as a needed function to nearby residents may be permitted in specific residentially designated areas.
+These uses include, but are not limited to a convenience store, café, law office, doctor's office, chiropractic practice, dentist, accounting practice or similar uses.
+Development standards can blend such uses into the residential community to minimize undesired impacts.
+Professional offices and small-scale commercial uses will be permitted in existing residential dwellings within the Residential Areas provided: